 The Organization is exempt from federal and local income taxes under Section 501(c)(3) of the Internal Revenue Code on income derived from activities related to its exempt purpose.
 This code section enables the Organization to accept donations that qualify as charitable contributions to the donor.
 The Organization is subject to income taxes on taxable income from unrelated business activities.
-For the years ended June 30, 2014 and 2013, the Organization did not recognize income tax expense in the accompanying financial statements as there was no unrelated business taxable income.
+For the years ended June 30, 2015 and 2014, the Organization did not recognize income tax expense in the accompanying financial statements as there was no unrelated business taxable income.

 The Organization is not aware of any activities that would jeopardize its tax-exempt status that would require recognition in the accompanying financial statements.
 Generally, tax returns are subject to examination by taxing authorities for up to three years from the date a completed return is filed.
-If there are material omissions of income, tax returns may be subject to examination for up to six years.
+If material omissions of income exist, tax returns may be subject to examination for up to six years.
 It is the Organization's policy to recognize interest and/or penalties related to uncertain tax positions, if any, in the accompanying financial statements.
-As of June 30, 2014 and 2013, the Organization had no accruals for interest and/or penalties.
+As of June 30, 2015 and 2014, no uncertain tax positions existed for which the Organization should recognize a liability.